 Like your body, your mind benefits from the opportunity to “rest” and unwind.
 Constantly being in a “go-mode” doesn’t give your brain a chance to rest and replenish itself.
 Therefore, for your mind to operate at maximum efficiency, it is important to make rest a priority with some much-needed time alone.

 Just like an athlete needs to give their body a rest every now and then to be at maximum efficiency, your brain needs a break from its mental gymnastics.
 This rest will bring a sense of relaxation and will create an environment where you are refreshed to continue with life.
-For additional information on making time alone a priority, contact Caree Brown for therapy in Walnut Creek.
+For additional information on making time alone a priority, contact Caree Brown for therapy.

 An Opportunity to Find Your Own Voice